steve-yuan-8276/machine_learning/Austin _housing_Price/README.md

 ## Project Structure

+- `austin_house_analysis_visualization.ipynb`: The Jupyter Notebook containing data analysis and visualization.
-- `austin_housing_price_prediction.ipynb`: The Jupyter Notebook containing the complete workflow of the project.
+- `feather_engineering_prediction.ipynb`: The Jupyter Notebook containing feature engineering and prediction workflow.

 ## Data Description

 The dataset used in this project contains information about houses in Austin, including features such as location, property type, year built, number of bedrooms, bathrooms, living area, and more.
 The dataset covers the years 2018 to 2021.

-### Features

-- `zpid`: Unique identifier for the property.
-- `city`: City where the property is located.
-- `streetAddress`: Street address of the property.
-- `zipcode`: Zipcode of the property.
-- `description`: Description of the property.
-- `latitude`: Latitude coordinate of the property.
-- `longitude`: Longitude coordinate of the property.
-- `propertyTaxRate`: Property tax rate.
-- `garageSpaces`: Number of garage spaces.
-- `hasAssociation`: Whether the property has an association.
-- `hasCooling`: Whether the property has cooling.
-- `hasGarage`: Whether the property has a garage.
-- `hasHeating`: Whether the property has heating.
-- `hasSpa`: Whether the property has a spa.
-- `hasView`: Whether the property has a view.
-- `homeType`: Type of the property.
-- `parkingSpaces`: Number of parking spaces.
-- `yearBuilt`: Year the property was built.
-- `latestPrice`: Latest price of the property.
-- `numPriceChanges`: Number of price changes.
-- `latest_saledate`: Latest sale date.
-- `latest_salemonth`: Latest sale month.
-- `latest_saleyear`: Latest sale year.
-- `latestPriceSource`: Source of the latest price.
-- `numOfPhotos`: Number of photos.
-- `numOfAccessibilityFeatures`: Number of accessibility features.
-- `numOfAppliances`: Number of appliances.
-- `numOfParkingFeatures`: Number of parking features.
-- `numOfPatioAndPorchFeatures`: Number of patio and porch features.
-- `numOfSecurityFeatures`: Number of security features.
-- `numOfWaterfrontFeatures`: Number of waterfront features.
-- `numOfWindowFeatures`: Number of window features.
-- `numOfCommunityFeatures`: Number of community features.
-- `lotSizeSqFt`: Lot size in square feet.
-- `livingAreaSqFt`: Living area size in square feet.
-- `numOfPrimarySchools`: Number of primary schools nearby.
-- `numOfElementarySchools`: Number of elementary schools nearby.
-- `numOfMiddleSchools`: Number of middle schools nearby.
-- `numOfHighSchools`: Number of high schools nearby.
-- `avgSchoolDistance`: Average distance to nearby schools.
-- `avgSchoolRating`: Average rating of nearby schools.
-- `avgSchoolSize`: Average size of nearby schools.
-- `MedianStudentsPerTeacher`: Median number of students per teacher.
-- `numOfBathrooms`: Number of bathrooms.
-- `numOfBedrooms`: Number of bedrooms.
-- `numOfStories`: Number of stories.
-- `homeImage`: URL of the home image.
+For a detailed list of features, refer to the notebooks.

 ## Workflow